 C700 gives you some help with managing memory usage with the memory usage counter in the bottom right; this changes when adding new samples and changing the delay time.
 (Note that delay volume, delay filter, and toggling echo for samples do NOT change memory usage, so you can have as many delay-enabled samples as you like.)

 This counter will turn red if the total space taken up by the driver, sample data, and the current echo settings exceeds 64KB; however, C700 will give no indication when the .spc it is recording in memory has run out of space during playback of song data; this can only be spotted during playback of the output .spc file, at which point you will hear the song suddenly halt and the last note played held indefinitely.

 If you encounter this while making your song (and because of this, it's prudent to test recording to .spc regularly while working on your project to know when to start being more conservative with memory use), there are a few protips to optimize how much memory your song data takes up.

 Simply unload unused samples from C700; this saves a lot of space if you have large samples in your original .spc import, for example.

 A smaller delay time (ms) means less space is dedicated to echo data.

-DAW automations of MIDI control parameters take up space in the song data, which take up more space; it's good to remove or mute automations whenever the channels they control are not heard in the song.
+DAW automations of MIDI control parameters correspond to more parameter-change commands in the song data, which take up more space; it's good to remove or mute automations whenever the channels they control are not heard in the song.